A Geometric Structure Associated with the Convex Polygon: Introduction

-\subparagraph*{Backward and forward edge.} Assume $u$ is a unit of $P$.
-If $u$ is vertex $v_i$, its \emph{backward edge} and \emph{forward edge} is defined to be $e_{i-1}$ and $e_i$, respectively.
-Otherwise, the \emph{backward edge} and \emph{forward edge} of $u$ is defined to be the edge $u$ itself.
-Intuitively, when you start at any point in $u$ and move backward (forward) in clockwise along $\partial P$ by an infinite small step, you will be located at the backward (forward) edge of $u$.
+\item[Backward and forward edges of every unit.]
+The backward and forward edges of $v_i$ are $e_{i-1}$ and $e_i$, respectively.
+The backward and forward edges of $e_i$ are $e_i$ itself.
+Intuitively, if you start at any point in a unit $u$ and move counter-clockwise (clockwise) along $\partial P$ by an infinitely small step, you will be located at the backward (forward) edge of $u$.
+Denote the backward and forward edge of $u$ by $back(u)$ and $forw(u)$ respectively.